iSuthar/seisCAE/README.md

 ## 🎯 Core Features

--   **Automated Event Detection**: Employs the classic STA/LTA trigger algorithm to find potential seismic events in raw data streams.
+-   **Automated Event Detection**: Employs the classic STA/LTA trigger as well as multi-window STA/LTA algorithm(choice) to find potential seismic events in raw data streams.
 -   **Deep Learning Feature Extraction**: Trains a convolutional autoencoder on event spectrograms to learn a compressed, low-dimensional representation of the data.
 -   **Unsupervised Clustering**: Uses a Gaussian Mixture Model (GMM) with automatic cluster number selection (via BIC) to group events.
 -   **Rich Visualization**: Generates a suite of diagnostic plots for evaluating detection, training, and clustering results.